shekhar1414/Azure_Project/README.md

 - **Azure Cosmos DB:** A globally distributed, multi-model database for NoSQL data.

 ### 4. Security
-- **Network Security Group (NSG):** An NSG is associated with the subnet to control inbound and outbound traffic, acting as a firewall.
+- **Network Security Group (NSG):** An NSG is associated with the application subnet to control inbound and outbound traffic, acting as a firewall.
+- **Azure Firewall:** Provides advanced threat protection and traffic filtering at the network level.

 ### 5. Backup
-- **Azure Backup Vault:** A Recovery Services Vault is provisioned to manage backups for the virtual machines, protecting against data loss.
+- **Azure Backup Vault:** A Recovery Services Vault with **RSA (Recovery Services Vault) SKU** is provisioned to manage backups for the virtual machines, protecting against data loss.

+### 6. Monitoring
+- **Log Analytics Workspace:** A centralized Log Analytics Workspace is deployed to collect logs and metrics from various Azure resources, enabling comprehensive monitoring and analysis.
+- **Data Collection Rule (DCR):** A Data Collection Rule is configured to define what data to collect and where to send it within the Log Analytics Workspace.

-### 6. CI/CD & State Management
+### 7. CI/CD & State Management
 - **Azure DevOps Pipeline:** The entire infrastructure is deployed and managed via a YAML pipeline in Azure DevOps.
 - **Self-Hosted Agent:** The pipeline runs on a self-hosted agent, providing flexibility and control over the execution environment.
 - **Remote State:** Terraform's state is stored securely in an Azure Storage Account, which is created as a prerequisite.
 This allows for team collaboration and reliable state management.